Polini Flash starter problems

 If you cannot pull the engine over slowly by hand, the port is probably clogged.
 Remember that the faster you pull the starter, the more compression you will feel and harder it is.

 To start the Thor, pull through at least (2) compression strokes very slowly to charge the crankcase with fuel/air.
 Then, pull through (2) compression strokes relatively slowly i.e. "one thousand, 2".
 The secret is steady, firm pulling of the starter.
 Do not attempt to pull too fast.
 Starting without the flash mechanism requires a learned technique that requires practice.
-If the engine is properly primed, it will start.
-If you did not charge the crankcase properly, you will have to try again.

 - Use nitrile gloves with heavy work gloves.
 Working with springs can be dangerous.
 Wear eye protection.
 It will greatly help if you take your own photos or videos when